My Swiss Life: Mid Term Report on Moving to Switzerland

 What about the language?

-The Swiss speak “Swiss German” which is also German with a relaxed grammar.
+The people Basel speak “Swiss German” which is also German with relaxed grammar.
 It is no doubt a difficult language, and I have all the intent to learn it.
 But to learn German even for business conduct takes about 3 years.
 People are quite impressed if you can speak it and not amused when you don’t know it.
 It also becomes a deciding factor during job hunts.

-What about travelling?
+What about traveling?
 Have you explored Switzerland?

 20160821 091625

-How is raising a child in Switzerland vs India?
+How is raising a child in Switzerland vs. India?

 What is the biggest benefit about being in Switzerland?